 Spread it quickly and prevent it from thick.

 Pss.
-Aniline is a very toxic product for humans to handle it carefully or use something alternative but always alcohol-based.
+Aniline is a very toxic product for humans to handle it carefully or use something alternative but always based on alcohol.

 The color you want you can vary from blue to red, it’s up to you!

-The recipe and procedure to make you prussia blue in different quantities:
+The recipe and procedure for making yourself Prussian blue in different quantities:

-- 40 grams of rubber flakes (possibly decanted)
+- 40 gr of shellac flakes (possibly dewaxed)

-- 50 grams of rubber flakes (possibly decanted)
+- 50 gr of shellac flakes (possibly dewaxed)

 - 10 grams of powdered colour (alcohol-soluble aniline)